The Face Behind The Blog

 The Fault in Our Stars [no spoilers]

-Title: The Fault in Our Stars Author: John Green Published: 2012 Pages: 313 Category: fiction: young adult When I finished John Green’s first novel, Looking For Alaska, I vividly remember getting out of bed and writing at my desk for … Continue reading
+Title: The Fault in Our Stars Author: John Green Published: 2012 Pages: 313 Category: fiction: young adult When I finished John Green's first novel, Looking For Alaska, I vividly remember getting out of bed and writing at my desk for pages and pages.
+There was so much to think about, to reflect on, and I … Continue reading The Fault in Our Stars [no spoilers]

 UBC F-Word Conference 2011: Women & Science Fiction

 Last weekend I presented at my first Academic Conference.
-I was nervous, but the day went very well, and I’m glad to say that I’m proud of the presentation I gave.
-The conference was the second annual F-Word Undergraduate Conference … Continue reading
+I was nervous, but the day went very well, and I'm glad to say that I'm proud of the presentation I gave.
+The conference was the second annual F-Word Undergraduate Conference at UBC, put on by the UBC Women & Gender Studies Association.
+It ran all … Continue reading UBC F-Word Conference 2011: Women & Science Fiction

 Summer in Vancouver

 For me, summer in Vancouver is walking home from work over the Burrard Street Bridge.
 I kind of love bridges.
 Different cities, different favourite bridges.
-San Francisco has the Golden Gate, London has the Millennium Footbridge (affectionately called the wobbly … Continue reading
+San Francisco has the Golden Gate, London has the Millennium Footbridge (affectionately called the wobbly bridge), Victoria has (for now) the Blue Bridge, and in Vancouver its Burrard Street.
+I … Continue reading Summer in Vancouver

 Coincidental Reality 2011

 From 2010 to 2011.
-Well last year’s 52 book project is now successfully completed, and I can say that I’m quite proud that I accomplished what I had set out to do!
-So what is in store for this year? … Continue reading
+Well last year's 52 book project is now successfully completed, and I can say that I'm quite proud that I accomplished what I had set out to do!
+So what is in store for this year?
+I won't be endeavoring to do the same as last year, as I'm heading back … Continue reading Coincidental Reality 2011

 Images of Vancouver – Gastown

 I went out to dinner in Gastown this weekend, and it made me think a bit about this part of Vancouver.
-Gastown is a startling mix of people, it’s images seem to fracture along very different lines.
-On one … Continue reading
+Gastown is a startling mix of people, it's images seem to fracture along very different lines.
+On one side of Gastown's current story, is the party.
+Young, good-looking Vancouverites with money to spend … Continue reading Images of Vancouver – Gastown

 Concrete Roses